AI Legal Content Marketing – Where Do Human Writers Stand?

 Sub-practice area pages give your site more opportunities to earn higher rankings on Google and focus on the services you offer.
 For example, suppose you are a personal injury lawyer.
 You create practice pages that best reflect the largest percentage of your business, including general personal injury, car accident claims, and slip and fall injuries.

 How can you get your phone to ring?
+How can you expand a little bit?

 Create pages that focus on your services.
 In addition to “Car Accident Attorney,” produce “Truck Accident Lawyer” and “Motorcycle Accident Attorney.”
 Instead of having only a “Slip and Fall Lawyer” page, turn it into a sub-category of a premises liability page.
 Then add sub-practice area pages like “Negligent Security” for “Occupational Falls.”